 Directly Coating the Cement

 This is the cheapest option, and leaves you with nothing to be affected by moisture, no flooring to warp or rot, you can have any color you want, and it's easy to apply.
 Can you paint a wall?
 Then you can paint a floor.
 Staining concrete is a touch more difficult, but allows more creativity via acid-etching.
 You can put some elaborate designs on your floor if you go the staining route.

 With stain, make sure the sealant applied on top can cope with the "hydrostatic pressure" from rising water beneath the concrete or it will loosen and peel.
 With paint peeling (and chipping) may just be inevitable over the years, depending on the traffic, requiring touch ups and repainting.
 There are also refinishing epoxies, sometimes called garage coatings, which are troweled onto a floor.
 The downsides to these are that installation is going to be a messy affair, the floor will be the temperature of the concrete, and in the case of staining there is a waiting period while it cures.

 These are also sold for garages, but can work in a basement as well.
 They lock together and lay on the floor.
 If you don't put down a moisture barrier, water may collect underneath, but the tiles are non-organic, so you don't have as much risk of mold.
 You would just have to take them up occasionally, let the floor and tiles dry, and lay them back down.
 Rubber tiles are squashy, so they will add a tremendous amount of comfort to your walk.

-In the next post, we’ll go over the less recommended options.
-Some can be done in certain circumstances and with special care, and some should just be avoided.
-We’ll tell you why we think what we think in What are the Worst Floors for a Basement?.
+In the next post, should you choose to accept it, I'll go over the less recommended options.
+Some can certainly be done in certain circumstances and with special care, and some should just be avoided.
+We'll tell you why we think what we think in What are the Worst Floors for a Basement?.

 – – – –